yonasBSD/wiki.rs/README.md

 putting the `[Page Name]` in brackets.
 Like most wikis, it'll either be a link to the actual page or a link to create it.

-deadwiki also includes support for `#hashtags`.
+wikirs also includes support for `#hashtags`.
 Any hashtag appearing in wiki text will be linked to a search page that lists all wiki pages containing that hashtag.